 To start, use the app Keyword Tracker and Keyword Finder to find new keywords for your added locales.
-And remember to localize completely.
-That means translating every single word.
-This will increase not only your presence but also your conversion rates in each country.
+With App Radar Keyword Auto-Translation button, you don't need to jump to third-party tools to translate keywords from unknown languages.
+That means translating every single word can be done just in one click.
+Remember that including relevant keywords in a local language increases not only your presence but also your conversion rates in each country.

 Congratulations!
 You have now successfully added a new locale, localized the app information, and optimized it for local keywords.
 The next and final step is to publish the changes to App Store Connect and Google Play Console.

 All you have to do in App Radar is press Export to App Store Connect or Export to Google Play Console.
 Then you can double check all the changes one more time in the respective dashboards and submit it for app review.